johnmccabe/go-bitbar/README.md

 }
 ```

-## Installation

-Install the bitbar library with `go get`, like so:

-    go get -u github.com/johnmccabe/go-bitbar

 ## Examples

-- Refer to the [godocs](https://godoc.org/github.com/johnmccabe/go-bitbar) for an example.
 - [vmpooler-bitbar](https://github.com/johnmccabe/vmpooler-bitbar) is used to monitor and manage VMs running on [Puppetlabs vmpooler](https://github.com/puppetlabs/vmpooler)
 - [openfaas-bitbar](https://github.com/johnmccabe/openfaas-bitbar) is used to monitor and manage functions running on [OpenFaaS](https://github.com/openfaas/faas)
 - *If you are using [go-bitbar](https://github.com/johnmccabe/go-bitbar) please reach out to be added to this list*